 More shops and offices are to be built as there has been little development like this in the past decade, the council said.

 The planning and environmental protection committee wants to see more people coming to the Cathedral Square area.

-It also wants to rebalance transport and city centre access which currently favours car users to see more pedestrians and cycle ways.'Vibrant and distinctive'
+It also wants to rebalance transport and city centre access which currently favours car users to see more pedestrians and cycle ways.